Borrón y cuenta nueva: changing the way I teach

 This year's Detective DefectiveThis year, I did the same film but incorporated some of the elements from Movietalk.
 Again, this was not a bonafide Movietalk as prescribed in the TPRS community, but it was my attempt at using the film to create a safe class culture, providing input and eliciting responses that were aligned to our communicative goals for the day, and it was great!

-Click here for the resource that I created, it is totally free.
+Click here for the resource that I created.
 I did this Movie-Communicative activity with my Spanish 1 students, but this could easily be done with higher levels of Spanish.
 The lesson took about an hour.